NeCTAR-RC/heat-templates/README.md

 The [juno](juno) directory contains most of the templates.
-The templates in both the [juno](juno) and the [kilo](kilo) directories are in HOT format, and all were confirmed to work at the NeCTAR cloud at the time of creation.
+The templates in both the [juno](juno) and the [kilo](kilo) directories are in HOT format, and all were confirmed to work on the NeCTAR cloud at the time of creation.

 ## Resources